Amateur Radio Club Providing Amateur Radio Service for the Arizona East Valley

 The EVRG net runs every Monday night at 8 pm on the 440.375 repeater with a 100pl and a plus offset.
 Everyone is welcome and all members are encouraged to check in.

 480-510-3025 cell or AJ7T@ cox.net

 Amateur radio operators in the east valley of Metro Phoenix Arizona.

-We are a group of Amateur Operators that have formed this group to provide emergency communications for two East valley hospitals.
-The two hospitals are the Chandler Regional Hospital located at 475 S. Dobson Rd. and the Mercy Gilbert Hospital located at 3555 S. Val Vista Dr.
+We are a group of Amateur Radio Operators that have formed this group to help provide emergency communications for the East Valley.

 Anyone is welcome to view our web site but we do ask that before you sign up that you understand the purpose for this web site.
-The purpose is to develop a data base of hams that will respond to these two hospitals in an event of an emergency.
+The purpose is to develop a data base of hams that want to be prepared to be able to respond in an event of an emergency.
 Also, by signing up on the EVRG website you will receive e-mails that will inform the members of any important information pertaining to the East Valley Repeater Group.
 We encourage everyone to register with ARES, MCECG, and CERT to get any needed help to improve your level of training with the task of providing communications during an emergency.

-Everyone is welcome to join our net on Monday night at 8:00 P.M. on the 449.825 repeater.
-If you believe that you could help us with this task of providing these hospitals with emergency communications, we encourage you to sign up on our website.
+Everyone is welcome to join our net on Monday night at 8:00 P.M. on the 440.375 repeater.
+The net's design is to have a place to ask questions, exchange ideas and run topics that will help prepare all of us to be ready to respond.
+If you are new to the hobby and just want to get use to pushing the PTT button during a net or an "old timer" that could help with getting others prepared, we encourage you to sign up on our website.
 You then will be a member of this group and you will receive all e-mails pertaining to this group.
 Also, as soon as you become a member of the East Valley Repeater Group, we encourage you to develop your own “My Page” site.
 Use this space to tell us of any training and experience you already have and anything else you would like to share about yourself.

 Thanks for stopping by and viewing our website.